johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ![screenshot of the tags before my rationalisation](screenshot-tags-before.png)

 As is probably apparent, I'd not really thought about tags much.
 I'd just added them as I'd written blog posts.
 I'd tagged first, asked questions later.
 I removed a lot of the (rather pointless) tags I had and also added a tags to blog posts that were missing them.
-This removed the "noise" to both search engines understand the content of my blog posts, and readers also.
+This removed the "noise", so search engines understand the content of my blog posts, and readers also.
 Less is more.

 ![screenshot of the tags after my rationalisation](screenshot-tags-after.png)

+Much better!

 ### `sitemap.xml` and `robots.txt`